haskell/cabal/doc/cabal-package.rst

     executable program2
       -- A different main.hs because of hs-source-dirs.
       main-is:          main.hs
-      -- No bound on internal libraries.
+      -- No bound on a library provided by the same package.
       build-depends:    TestPackage
       hs-source-dirs:   prog2
       other-modules:    Utils